Disclaimer: I don't own anything Mario related, Nintendo does, but I do own this story.

 "Zis is called a viteboard," said Ludwig, handing the invention over to Morton.
 "You write vatever you vant on it vit zee markers and zen erase it vit zee closz."

 Morton scribbled down something and held the whiteboard up to Ludwig sniggering.
 On it was written 'poo-bum'.

 "I hope zat is not referring to me," said Ludwig, reading the board.

-"You're velcome, but I vould like it back vonse you can speak again," said Ludwig, Morton nodded and rushed out of the room.
+"You're velcome.
+But I vould like it back vonse you can speak again, okay?" added Ludwig, Morton nodded and rushed out of the room.
 "Vait!" called Ludwig after his retreating brother.
 "King Dad vants you to vear a mask so you don't get zee rest of us sick too!"

 Eventually Ludwig caught Morton and forced him to wear a mask.
 Junior may like wearing them, but Morton sure didn't and had proceeded to run around the castle with a slew of bad words printed on his whiteboard.
 He only stopped once Bowser threatened to take the piece of plastic away.